htrajan/ht-drawsteel/Ancestries/Revenant.md

 “How did you … this is impossible, how did you find us?”

 She looked at the man groaning on the floor.
-“Your boss didn't tell you about the vengeance mark?”
+“Your boss didn't tell you about the vengeance [[Mark|mark]]?”

 “You marked us.
 Back in Capital.
 You marked one of us and just … just walked here.”